ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `AliasUIClickOff` - Emitted when the UI click alias button is released.
  * `ControllerEnabled` - Emitted when the controller is enabled.
  * `ControllerDisabled` - Emitted when the controller is disabled.
+ * `ControllerIndexChanged` - Emitted when the controller index changed.

 ### Unity Events